TimurKady/free-admin/COMMERCIAL-LICENSE.md

-# Commercial License for FastAPI/Tortoise Admin
+# Commercial License for FastAPI FreeAdmin

 Copyright (c) 2025 Your Name